Canop/broot/website/docs/skins.md

 If you installed broot since version 1.14, you should already have a few skins in your configuration directory.
 You may look for other ones in the [dev repo](https://github.com/Canop/broot/tree/master/resources/default-conf).

-The default configuration now selects the skin according to the light or dark mode.
+The default configuration selects the skin according to the light or dark mode.

 # Skin definition